Mandel Program for Local Leadership in Afula, 2015-2017

 CONTENT AND MAIN PROCESSES

-In its first year, the main themes of the program are: studying the city and region of Afula; social and philosophical studies; leadership studies; and public policy studies.
-Each of the program’s fellows will also be given unique opportunities to review their own professional and public work, in order to improve and strengthen it.
-During the second year, the program will incorporate an individual tutoring component, collaborative group experiences, and components aimed at reinforcing the fellows’ leadership abilities.
+In its first year, the main themes of the program were: studying the city and region of Afula; social and philosophical studies; leadership studies; and public policy studies.
+Each of the program’s fellows was also given unique opportunities to review their own professional and public work, in order to improve and strengthen it.
+During the second year, the program incorporated an individual tutoring component, collaborative group experiences, and components aimed at reinforcing the fellows’ leadership abilities.

-The program deploys a variety of study methods, and includes field trips as well as four two-day retreats held outside of Afula.
+The program deployed a variety of study methods, and included field trips as well as four two-day retreats held outside of Afula.

-The program is accompanied by ongoing assessment and evaluation processes conducted by Naama Bar-On, co-director of the Mishtanim Institute.
+The program was accompanied by ongoing assessment and evaluation processes conducted by Naama Bar-On, co-director of the Mishtanim Institute.

 Ayelet Ilany and